 To quickly look through the conversions between main units, feel free to use weight conversion chart in the next section.
 Conversion charts and conversion tables are very helpful.
 They visually show you the equivalence between different units of any magnitude, not only weight.
-For example, there exist similar conversion tables for lengths like in our length conversion tool, temperature conversion tool or the density converter.
+For example, there exist similar conversion tables for lengths like in our length conversion tool or the temperature conversion tool.

 Weight conversion chart

 To quickly find values expressed in multiple units you can use our weight conversion chart (weight conversion table).
 Below, we attach probably the most standard weight conversion chart available, which compares kilograms, ounces, pounds, and stones, making it easy to convert from kg to lbs, from kg to ounces and so on.

 We remind you that weight conversion charts can include any number of units based on your needs and likings.
 The weight conversion table shown above is just one example that includes 4 of the most common units and a range of values that includes those used frequently.

 How to build a weight conversion table?

 Weight conversion between metric units is quite basic and for normal numbers can be performed without any table - e.g., 1 kilogram = 1000 grams or 1 ton equals 1000 kilograms.
 Things get a bit more complicated when using the imperial system.
 Here, for example, 1 stone = 14 pounds which equals 224 ounces.
 Conversion between systems is even more complicated!
 This conversion calculator might be very helpful there, because, e.g., 1 kilogram = 35.274 ounces, 0.15757 stones, and 2.2046 pounds.